 Jury duty is not paid leave unless the Educator remits his/her jury duty payment to the District.
 If the Educator accepts payment for jury duty service, the Educator must report personal or vacation leave for each day of compensated jury duty service.

-Temporary Total Disability Compensation is paid for the time an Employee (Educator) cannot work because of a work injury or illness.
-However, no compensation is paid for the first three (3) days after an injury or illness unless the disability prevents Employee (Educator) from working for more than a total of fourteen (14) days.
-In that case, Employee (Educator) is paid for the first three (3) days of disability.
+Temporary Total Disability Compensation is paid for the time an Educator cannot work because of a work injury or illness.
+However, no compensation is paid for the first three (3) days after an injury or illness unless the disability prevents Educator from working for more than a total of fourteen (14) days.
+In that case, Educator is paid for the first three (3) days of disability.
 This type of compensation ends when Employee (Educator) returns to work or reaches medical stability.

 The purpose of this process is to secure, at the lowest possible administrative level, equitable solutions to grievances which may arise.
 Both parties agree that these proceedings shall be kept informal, confidential, and shall cooperate and act in good faith to resolve the grievance.